-Concern over flu and RSV as Covid stays level
+Concern over flu and winter viruses but Covid levels unchanged

 Many young children have little natural protection from normal winter viruses because of the pandemic.

-Dr Conall Watson, consultant epidemiologist for the UK Health Security Agency, said: "If you are ill, avoid visiting babies.
+Dr Conall Watson, consultant epidemiologist for the UK Health Security Agency (UKHSA), said: "If you are ill, avoid visiting babies.
 Smoking around babies also increases their risk of severe RSV infection."

 Advice is to seek help from 111 or your GP if your children have any unusual breathing or feeding difficulties, or seek emergency care if they seem seriously unwell.